forfadre0820/nhn_submit_hun/replit.md

 - July 07, 2025.
 Changed video exit behavior from scaling down to moving upward while maintaining fullscreen size
 - July 07, 2025.
 Reduced scroll distance to 200vh and increased scrub to 2 for more gradual, controlled scaling
 - July 07, 2025.
 Extended scaling phase to 50% of timeline for slower, more natural video growth
+- July 07, 2025.
+Increased scroll distance to 500vh with scrub: 5 for ultra-gradual scaling animation
+- July 07, 2025.
+Extended scaling phase to 70% of timeline and added quadratic easing for smooth upward movement
 ```

 ## User Preferences